rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

    ![mto-filename](./images/mto-filename.png)

-8. Paste the code below to create a new tenant with a user, a list of argoCD “watched” repositories belonging to the tenant and its accompanying namespaces.
+8. Paste the code below to create a new tenant with a user, a list of ArgoCD “watched” repositories belonging to the tenant and its accompanying namespaces.

    ```yaml
    apiVersion: tenantoperator.stakater.com/v1beta1